-3.8.1 Generalities
+3.8 Study program level

+3.8.1 Generalities.
 The initiative to create new study programs usually comes from a teacher or a group of teachers.
 Within faculties, there are people who have the necessary knowledge of the rigors and the set of documents to be drawn up for the opening of the new programs.
 The Dean signs the document package after a thorough investigation.
 After the dean's approval of the program, it is assessed by the Council of Studies.